Stephen T. Whelan

 In other structured finance areas, Mr. Whelan’s work for many insurance and banking clients includes handling note purchase agreements, term loans, revolving credit facilities, and letters of credit.
 He also represents lessors and secured creditors in workouts or bankruptcy reorganizations involving equipment leases and securitized portfolios.

-Mr. Whelan authored four books on UCC Article 2A, as well as the chapters on securitization in the Matthew Bender treatises Commercial Finance and Equipment Leasing.
+Mr. Whelan authored four books on UCC Article 2A (Leases), as well as the chapters on securitization in the Matthew Bender treatises Commercial Finance and Equipment Leasing.
 Since 1992, he has also co-authored the American Bar Association’s “Uniform Commercial Code Annual Survey: Leases” for The Business Lawyer.
 Mr. Whelan frequently publishes and lectures on topics such as securitization, leasing, energy finance, and bankruptcy.
 He is a visiting lecturer on constitutional law at Princeton University.

 - Representation of investment bankers in structured financings of transport equipment combining asset securitization and tax-advantaged leveraged leases.